Resources

 The value exchange problem

-They are busy, client-facing, and naturally focused on billable work.
-Asking them to “enter opportunities into the system” rarely feels valuable unless it directly helps them advance a client relationship or win new work.
+The first step is recognising that partners need a reason to engage.
+They are busy, client-facing, and focused on billable work.
+Asking them to enter opportunities into a system rarely feels worthwhile unless it directly helps them advance a client relationship or win new work.

 From compliance to collaboration

-Instead, firms should tie opportunity data directly to collaboration.
-When opportunity records feed into smarter, more consistent pitch preparation, partners see an immediate upside: they can visualise their pipeline, spot cross-selling opportunities, and receive timely prompts for key client touchpoints.
+As long as opportunity logging is framed as a compliance exercise, adoption will stall.
+Firms that shift that framing, tying opportunity data directly to collaboration and pitch preparation, give partners an immediate reason to engage.
+They can visualise their pipeline, spot cross-selling opportunities, and receive timely prompts for key client touchpoints.

 Why shared intelligence matters

+Many pursuits lack consistency because information is siloed, not because firms lack the right people.
 One partner might own the client relationship.
 Another brings deep sector expertise.
 A third has run a near-identical matter in another jurisdiction.
-But if those insights never meet in one place, the firm can’t compete as one team.
+If those insights never come together in one place, the firm can't compete as one team.

-This isn’t about technology for technology’s sake.
-It’s about enabling better conversations, faster collaboration, and more confident go/no-go decisions.
+The goal is better conversations, faster collaboration, and more confident go/no-go decisions.

 Creating the right culture

+Fixing opportunity tracking is a cultural challenge as much as a systems one.
 Leaders have to model the behaviour they want to see.
-When partners who consistently log and share information also happen to win more work, the message is clear: sharing intelligence isn’t optional admin; it’s part of how the firm grows.
+When partners who consistently log and share information also win more work, the connection becomes clear: sharing intelligence is part of how the firm grows.

 Ready to transform your firm's growth?